eprintsug/PubList/README.md

 ## Install

 - put publist into your cgi directory
-- put PubList.pm into yout export plugin directory
+- put PubList.pm into your export plugin directory
-- put publist.xsd into out html-tree (every language if more than one)
+- put publist.xsd into your html-tree (every language if more than one)